Huang Jing (academic): NUS reaction

 The National University of Singapore spokesman told the media that the NUS has a zero tolerance approach towards foreign interference, and will not be able to allow Huang to continue working at NUS due to his permit being cancelled.

 Later comments

 In June 2019, Huang told the South China Morning Post that he "worked the whole year in Washington DC, my home, to show that I am not what Singapore implied I am".
 At the time of Huang's remarks, Singapore did not clarify which country they believed Huang to be acting on behalf of, and Huang said he "wanted to show that at least the US doesn’t think I am working for whoever".
 He also added that he didn't have "any hard feelings against Singapore" for the incident.

 Bilahari Kausikan's response

 Bilahari Kausikan responded to Huang's comment by telling the Mothership website that Singapore is not "some banana republic" that will take serious action carelessly.
-Kausikan also said Huang's working in United States proves nothing, as Huang was working against Singapore's interest instead of the United States.
+Kausikan also said Huang's working in the United States proves nothing, as Huang was working against Singapore's interest instead of against the United States' interest.